Mercalyn/cuda-vs.-pytorch/README.md

 > - GPU: Nvidia RTX 3090 Ti 24GB VRAM

 ### Notes
-> - Both tests observed 100% GPU load for the majority of the stress.
+> - All tests observed 100% GPU load for the majority of the stress.
-> - Both scripts use slightly different timing mechanisms, so some amount of error should be given.
+> - Both scripts use slightly different timing mechanisms, but were cuda device synchronized at similar points.

 ### The test
 > Given:
 > - A, B, C, are 2d arrays of 32x32
-> - G is a flat or 3d array that can collect the full result (same flat size)
+> - G is an array that can collect the full result (flat size: 20.5M)
 >
 > 16,000 iterations of:
 > - 20,000 blocks of